syntax53/MMUD-Explorer/README.md

 -FIX: min/max spell damage was sometimes incorrect if the cast level was outside the spell's min/max level caps

 Rooms:
--NEW: Expanded map to 50x50!
+-NEW: Expanded external map to 50x50!
 Added options for 30x50 and 50x50
--NEW: Added options to external map to mark shops or room spells
 -UP: expanded map size on rooms tab as well to 30x23 (was 20x20)
+-UP: Added options to both maps to mark shops or room spells
--UP: Added option to external map to permit the drawing duplicate rooms
+-UP: Added option to both maps to permit the drawing duplicate rooms (labyrinth, etc)
 -FIX: Fixed presets.
 Consider resetting them!
 Removed the "feature" that stores them specific to database